Emerging Frontiers in AI for the Life Sciences

 Personalised medicine at population scale

-The vision is variant-level interpretation for every person in a population, integrated with phenotype, used to inform care.
-Partial evidence exists: AlphaMissense (Cheng et al., 2023) classifies approximately 89% of human missense variants as likely benign or likely pathogenic at research-grade quality.
-Polygenic risk scores are now used in some clinical settings, but responsible-use reviews warn that clinical utility, communication, and ancestry performance must be assessed before deployment (Polygenic Risk Score Task Force of the International Common Disease Alliance, 2021).
-Pharmacogenomic guidance is increasingly automated.
+The vision is variant-level interpretation for every person in a population, integrated with phenotype and used to inform care.
+AlphaMissense scored approximately 71 million possible human single-amino-acid substitutions, categorizing 57% as likely benign, 32% as likely pathogenic, and 11% as ambiguous (Cheng et al., 2023).
+Those are model categories, not clinical classifications.
+Responsible-use reviews of polygenic risk scores warn that clinical utility, communication, and ancestry performance must be assessed before deployment (Polygenic Risk Score Task Force of the International Common Disease Alliance, 2021).

 What does not exist: clinical-quality interpretation for most variants of unknown significance, integration of variant-level prediction with phenotype at the level of routine care, and the equity infrastructure to ensure that personalised medicine is not personalised only for those whose ancestry is over-represented in training data.
 The third is the under-discussed risk; AI personalisation built on a non-representative reference panel will entrench inequities, not narrow them (Sirugo et al., 2019; Martin et al., 2019).